canarybit/cc-docs/docs/inspector.md

 The verifier must be able to authenticate the identity of the attester, ensuring that the evidence is coming from the correct source (e.g., a trusted platform or device).
 The attestation evidence is often signed using digital signatures, ensuring that the verifier can authenticate the origin of the evidence and confirm that it has not been tampered with.

 #### Optional Client Authentication
-The attestaion request to the Inspector can include a Certificate Signing Request (CSR) that can be used by a Certificate Authority (CA) to issue digital certificates for client authentication.
+The attestation request to the Inspector can include a Certificate Signing Request (CSR) that can be used by a Certificate Authority (CA) to issue digital certificates for client authentication.
 Steps Involved in using a CSR for client authentication are:

 * CBclient first generates a key pair: a public and a private key.